Monday, 30 April 2012

 These simple Easter bunnies made from toilet roll tubes are just the right size to fit a chocolate egg like a Cadbury's Creme Egg into as a little Easter gift.
 You could also fill them with smaller eggs or sweets, and they are really easy to make.
 They are a really easy craft to do with a toddler as an Easter gift for friends or relatives.

 Use one toilet roll tube cut in half to make two bunnies.
-Paint it brown and use brown paper shapes for ears.
-I used pink felt for the noses, but you could paint or draw a nose on.
-The base is made from a square of cardboard painted green with green shredded paper glued on the top.
-They also have a small ball of cotton wool on the back for a tail.
+Paint it completely brown, and use cut out brown paper shapes for ears.
+I used a scrap of pink felt for the noses, but you could paint or draw a nose on, or perhaps use a pink pom pom.

 If you want to make some Easter egg holders on a different theme try these Easter chick egg holders made from toilet roll tubes, just paint the toilet paper tubes yellow and glue a beak and wings on to make a chick, with a base of feet cut from orange card.